Mercurise/-Import-Multiple-txt-files-into-MS-Excel/README.md

     - Right click the sheet and left click ```view code```
 * Copy and paste the provided codes into the window
 * Modify the code to fit your own cases:
-    - Data Sparator
+    - Data Sparator (Delimited)
+    - Number of Columns
-    - Please check the code comments for more details
+    - Please check the code comments for more details or midifications

 * Save the VBA codes: please refer to this [Quora forum](http://github.com) and [this site](https://www.quora.com/How-can-I-save-VBA-code-in-excel).